atomaszewicz/Bond/RStudio/Analysis.md

 ### Score Changes

-So let's study how much each rating changes between titles:
+Now let's study how much each rating changes between titles:

 ```R
 #Create a blank data frame and fill it up with the differences